Current Status: I am open to requests for sensitivity reading services.

 My reviews on this blog constitute an informal portfolio of my analyses.
 For the sake of brevity, I’ve largely kept the analyses in reviews to broader level issues.
 If you would like to see more detailed and close analysis of sentences/quotes, you may request a copy of one of my academic research papers containing critical textual analysis through the form at the bottom of the page.

-- Young Adult – SFF, High Fantasy, Urban Fantasy, Historical Fantasy, Magical Realism, Historical Fiction, Contemporary, Romantic Comedy
+- Young Adult – SFF in general, High Fantasy, Urban Fantasy, Historical Fantasy, Historical Fiction, Contemporary, Romantic Comedy

 - Middle Grade – Any genre